nlw0/snake-eyes/README.md

 ![Snake eyes data sample](https://github.com/nlw0/snake-eyes/blob/master/se-sample.png?raw=true)

 The images resamble thrown dice, but with modified patterns.
-They were produced by rendering a geometric model given only the paramerers of face, position and orientation of each die.
+They were produced by rendering a geometric model given only the parameters of face, position and orientation of each die.

 ![Snake eyes data sample](https://github.com/nlw0/snake-eyes/blob/master/se-faces.png?raw=true)